 The herbs are there to remind us that nature takes care of us by providing all we need to take care of ourselves.

 The relaxation garden invites you to hit pause.
 It has a huge hourglass that indicates five minutes.
 The idea is that you turn it around and are simply still for those five minutes.
 Don't look at your phone, don't talk.
 Just be.

 In the movement garden, a barefeet track and a running track invite people to get moving as both the body and the mind need exercise to stay healthy.

-The terrace garden speaks to our fantasy and creativy.
-It reminds us that as children, our fantasy new no limits.
+The terrace garden speaks to our fantasy and creativity.
+It reminds us that as children, our fantasy has no limits.
 It was only once we started going to school that we were told to sit still and conform to the norm.
 We experienced a shift from being “feeling people” to being “thinking people”.
-It’s important to find triggers that allow us to be creative again and to keep our fantasy alive.
+It's important to find triggers that allow us to be creative again and to keep our fantasies alive.

 Lastly, the silent garden is located right next to the communal burial ground and has a path walking around it.
 This is a reference to the philosophers who walked in rounds while they were contemplating life and death.
-It’s a place that gives you the space and silence you need to think about life and our own finity.
-The idea behind that is that when you accept that your life is finite, it’ll be easier to relativize things.
+It's a place that gives you the space and silence you need to think about life.
+The idea behind that is that when you accept that your life is finite, it'll be easier to relativize things.